 - Introducing defined-benefit options instead of defined-contribution, particularly for low income workers

-- Under friendlier government, law changes to move a gradual but increasing proportion of super contributions into a collective pool rather than individual accounts
+- Law changes to move a gradual but increasing proportion of Super contributions into a collective pool rather than individual accounts

 - Gradually merging individual funds into one larger Norway-style fund (I suggest a catchy, folksy name like "Aussie Fairness Fund"), reinvesting the consequent savings from lower fees